school-brainhack/school-brainhack.github.io/content/en/project/fMRI_ADHD_connectivity/index.md

 ---
 type: "project" # DON'T TOUCH THIS ! :)
 date: "2023-06-09" # Date you first upload your project.
-# Title of your project (we like creative title)
+# Title of your project (we like creative title) <!-- changed here -->
 title: Analyzing variability of working memory and reward processing in children with and without ADHD using fMRI data

 # List the names of the collaborators within the [ ].
-If alone, simple put your name within []
+If alone, simple put your name within [] <!-- changed here -->
 names: [Zara Khan, Fariah Sandhu, Clara Sun]

-# Your project GitHub repository URL
+# Your project GitHub repository URL <!-- this is changed too -->
 github_repo: https://github.com/brainhack-school2023/csun_project/

-# If you are working on a project that has website, indicate the full url including "https://" below or leave it empty.
+# If you are working on a project that has website, indicate the full url including "https://" below or leave it empty. <!-- changed here too -->
 website:

 # List +- 4 keywords that best describe your project within [].
 Note that the project summary also involves a number of key words.
-Those are listed on top of the [github repository](https://github.com/brainhack-school2020/project_template), click `manage topics`.
+Those are listed on top of the [github repository](https://github.com/brainhack-school2020/project_template), click `manage topics`. <!-- changed here as well -->
 # Please only lowercase letters
 tags: [project, github, markdown, brainhack, jupyter notebook, preprocessing, ADHD, fMRI]

 # Summarize your project in < ~75 words.
-This description will appear at the top of your page and on the list page with other projects..
+This description will appear at the top of your page and on the list page with other projects.. <!-- this is changed as well -->

 summary: "Our project aims to help develop our skillset on analyzing fMRI data on the OpenNeuro dataset chosen.
 This includes using ciftify, cifti_clean, jupyter notebook, and multiutudes of libraries within python.
 Project reports are incorporated in the BHS [website](https://school.brainhackmtl.org/project)."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.
-image: "bhs2020.png"
+image: "bhs2020.png" <!-- Done, I believe Clara added this in -->
 ---
 <!-- This is an html comment and this won't appear in the rendered page.
 You are now editing the "content" area, the core of your description.
 Everything that you can do in markdown is allowed below.
 We added a couple of comments to guide your through documenting your progress. -->